-A Guide for Expatriates Living in Central America
+A Central America Expat Guide for Living

 Planning to move to Central America?
 Relocating to Central America and starting an expat or retired life can be a very good decision, especially if you savor the flavors of Central American cuisine and enjoy its moderate weather.
 Surrounded by two oceans — the Pacific and the Atlantic, this part of the globe is home to some of the excellent destinations for expats from almost every country of the globe.
 Comprising seven countries — Panama, Guatemala, Belize, Costa Rica, El Salvador, Honduras, and Nicaragua, Central America has it all to ensure that you enjoy an easy and hassle-free lifestyle in your chosen destination.